-Limitations of how the Watson Campaign Automation APIs can be used.
+Limitations of how the Acoustic Campaign APIs can be used.

-Watson Campaign Automation has a robust API that handles the automation of most actions available through the Watson Campaign Automation UI, such as adding new contacts or sending email campaigns.
+Acoustic Campaign has a robust API that handles the automation of most actions available through the Acoustic Campaign UI, such as adding new contacts or sending email campaigns.
 However, we place limits on the way our customers use our APIs to ensure that we provide the highest level of service and performance to all of our customers.

 Concurrent requests and active sessions